semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

- You can disable Semaphore as a required status check through the <a href="https://docs.github.com/en/github/administering-a-repository/enabling-required-status-checks">repository settings page</a> in your GitHub account.
+You can disable Semaphore as a required status check on the <a href="https://docs.github.com/en/github/administering-a-repository/enabling-required-status-checks">repository settings page</a> of your GitHub account.

   </p>
 </details>

-### How to troubleshoot a stalling job?
+### How can I troubleshoot a stalling job?

 <details>
   <summary>Click for details</summary>
   <p>

 The most common reason for stalled builds is a process that refuses to shut down properly.
-Either a debug statement or a cleanup procedure in the catch procedure.
+This is most likely a debug statement or a cleanup procedure in the catch procedure.
 Reproducing this can be hard sometimes.
 These are the steps we recommend:
 </p>
-1. Start a build on a branch and let it get stale.
+1. Start a build on a branch and let it become stale.
-<br>2. <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">Attach</a> to a running job: <code>sem attach [job-id]</code>.
+<br>2. <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">Attach</a> the following to a running job: <code>sem attach [job-id]</code>.
 <br>3.
 Now, you should be in the instance of the job's virtual machine.
 <p>

 In the running instance, you can:
 </p>
 <p>
 - List the running processes with <code>ps aux</code> or <code>top</code>.
-Is there any suspicious process running?
+Are there any suspicious processes running?
 <br>- Run a <code>strace</code> on the running process: <code>sudo strace -p <process-id></code>
   to see the last kernel instruction that it is waiting for.
-For example, <code>select(1, ...</code> can mean the process is waiting for user's input.
+For example, <code>select(1, ...</code> can mean that the process is waiting for user input.
-<br>- Look into the system metrics at <code>/tmp/system-metrics</code>.
+<br>- Check the system metrics at <code>/tmp/system-metrics</code>.
 This tracks memory and disk usage.
-Lack of disk space or free memory can introduce unwanted stalling into jobs.
+Lack of disk space or free memory can result in stalling.
-<br>- Look into the Agent logs at <code>/tmp/agent_logs</code>.
-The logs could indicate waiting for some conditions.
+<br>- Check the Agent logs at <code>/tmp/agent_logs</code>.
+The logs could indicate that an agent is waiting for certain conditions.
-<br>- Look into the Job logs at <code>/tmp/job_logs.json</code>.
-The logs could also indicate waiting for some conditions.
+<br>- Check the Job logs at <code>/tmp/job_logs.json</code>.
+The logs could indicate that a job is waiting for certain conditions.
 <br>- Check the syslog as it can be also a valuable source of information: <code>tail /var/log/syslog</code>.
 It can indicate 'Out of memory' conditions.
 </p>
 <p>
-While this issue is ongoing, you might consider using a shorter <code>execution_time_limit</code> in your pipelines.
+While an issue is ongoing, you might consider using a shorter <code>execution_time_limit</code> in your pipelines.
-This will prevent stale builds to run for a full hour, and fail sooner.
+This will prevent stale builds from running for a full hour.

   </p>
 </details>

-### Why is my test suite failing if all the tests pass?
+### Why is my test suite failing if all the tests passed?

 <details>
   <summary>Click for details</summary>
   <p>

- This usually happens because code coverage tools, for instance <a href="https://github.com/simplecov-ruby/simplecov">simplecov</a>, can be set to fail the test suite if a <a href="https://github.com/simplecov-ruby/simplecov#minimum-coverage">minimum coverage is not achieved</a>.
+ This usually happens because of code coverage tools, e.g. <a href="https://github.com/simplecov-ruby/simplecov">simplecov</a>, which can be set to fail the test suite if a <a href="https://github.com/simplecov-ruby/simplecov#minimum-coverage">minimum coverage level is not achieved</a>.
  <br>
- Besides the above, some dependencies can configure an <a href="https://relishapp.com/rspec/rspec-core/v/2-99/docs/command-line/exit-status#exit-with-rspec's-exit-code-when-an-at-exit-hook-is-added-upstream">at_exit hook</a> and will change the final exit code of the suite.
+ Furthermore, some dependencies can configure an <a href="https://relishapp.com/rspec/rspec-core/v/2-99/docs/command-line/exit-status#exit-with-rspec's-exit-code-when-an-at-exit-hook-is-added-upstream">at_exit hook</a> that will change the final exit code of the suite.

   </p>
 </details>

-### How to solve the "fatal: expected flush after ref listing" error?
+### How can I avoid a "fatal: expected flush after ref listing" error?

 <details>
   <summary>Click for details</summary>